dancer1325/localstack-documentation/content/en/getting-started/installation.md

 {{< /tab >}}
 {{< /tabpane >}}

-Start the container by running the following command:

-{{< command >}}
-$ docker-compose up
-{{< / command >}}

-{{< callout "note" >}}
-- This command pulls the current nightly build from the `master` branch (if you don't have the image locally) and **not** the latest supported version.
-  If you want to use a specific version, set the appropriate LocalStack image tag at `services.localstack.image` in the `docker-compose.yml` file (for example `localstack/localstack:<version>`).

-- If you are using LocalStack with an [auth token]({{< ref "auth-token" >}}), you need to specify the image tag as `localstack/localstack-pro` in the `docker-compose.yml` file.
-  Going forward, `localstack/localstack-pro` image will contain our Pro-supported services and APIs.

-- This command reuses the image if it's already on your machine, i.e. it will **not** pull the latest image automatically from Docker Hub.

-- Mounting the Docker socket `/var/run/docker.sock` as a volume is required for some services that use Docker to provide the emulation, such as AWS Lambda.
-  Check out the [Lambda providers]({{< ref "user-guide/aws/lambda" >}}) documentation for more information.

-- To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
-  For instance, setting `LOCALSTACK_PERSISTENCE=1` is equivalent to `PERSISTENCE=1`.
+* `$ docker-compose up`

-- If using the Docker default bridge network using `network_mode: bridge`, container name resolution will not work inside your containers.
+* if using the Docker default bridge network (`network_mode: bridge`), container name resolution does NOT work |  inside your containers -> remove it
-  Please consider removing it, if this functionality is needed.

-- To configure an auth token, refer to the [auth token]({{< ref "auth-token" >}}) documentation.
-{{< /callout >}}

-Please note that there are a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, and environment variables).
-We recommend using the LocalStack CLI to validate your configuration, which will print warning messages in case it detects any potential misconfigurations:

-{{< command >}}
+* if you get errors -> check around
+  * container name,
+  * Docker network,
+  * volume mounts,
+  * environment variables
-$ localstack config validate
+* `$ localstack config validate`
-...
-{{< / command >}}
+  * 👁️way to validate your configuration 👁️
+  * if there are any potential misconfigurations -> will print warning messages

 ### Docker

+* TODO:
 You can also directly start the LocalStack container using the Docker CLI instead of [Docker-Compose]({{< ref "#docker-compose" >}}).
 This method requires more manual steps and configuration, but it gives you more control over the container settings.